 Genevieve being introduced as part of the "Retailing to Today's Female Motorcycle Customer" panel at Kawasaki's dealer show in 2010.

 Before Online Publishing

 Before turning her editorial eye to internet publishing in 2005, as mentioned earlier, Genevieve served as the editor of Woman Rider, a national, all-brands motorcycle magazine she founded in 2001.
 Woman Rider, which published quarterly from 2000 to 2004, won a gold and silver award from the Minnesota Magazine Publishers Association.
 Prior to that, Genevieve had been an editor at Asphalt Angels, a small national women's motorcycle magazine launched in 1985 that was the predecessor to Woman Rider.

 A little-known fact about Genevieve: She was the first female reporter to ride a motorcycle on television and the first woman to report about the motorcycling lifestyle on television.
 Both milestones occurred while she was working for the Speedvision cable network (now Speed Channel) from 1997–2003 on the show "Bike Week."
 She also rode around on an ATV while reporting for "ATV Magazine Television," a show that aired on the Outdoor Life Network from 2002–2005.

 Genevieve was nominated for an Emmy for her work as a news magazine TV producer on E!
 Entertainment Television.
 In the early 1990s, she also worked as a full-time producer for ABC's Good Morning America and for the syndicated news magazine show EXTRA.
-Genevieve has been riding a motorcycle since 1990 and currently owns a 1994 Harley-Davidson Dyna Low Rider and a 2008 Harley-Davidson Street Glide.
+Genevieve has been riding a motorcycle since 1990 and currently owns a 2008 Harley-Davidson Street Glide.

 Genevieve on location in Phoenix while reporting on Arizona Bike Week for Speedvision Cable Network.